- LYFE Marketing

-They will automatically understand the complexities and nature of your business, and will be easier to ramp-up then an agency who has no idea about the products and services your business offers.
+They will automatically understand the complexities and nature of your business and will be easier to ramp-up than an agency that has no idea about the products and services your business offers.

 However, depending on how niche your industry is, it may be unrealistic to find an agency with all of the traits in this blog to service your account.